123Marcelin0/Flowcore-Social/META_API_INTEGRATION_SETUP.md

 ### 5. **App Review Requirements**

 For production use, you'll need Meta app review for these permissions:
-- Instagram: `user_profile`, `user_media`
+- Instagram: `instagram_basic`, `instagram_manage_insights`
 - Facebook: `pages_show_list`, `pages_read_engagement`

 **App Review Tips:**
-- Clearly explain you're building a social media management tool
+- Clearly explain you're building a social media management tool with analytics
-- Show screenshots of your dashboard
+- Show screenshots of your dashboard with insights and metrics
-- Provide detailed use case descriptions
+- Provide detailed use case descriptions for performance tracking
+- Emphasize that you're only accessing data from Business/Creator accounts
 - Usually takes 7-14 days for approval

 ## 🔧 Technical Integration